energyaspects/long-term-gdp-model/README.md

   --scenario  {baseline,scenario}
                            Select the scenario - any scenario other than baseline will require 'scenario_name' and 'adjustment.
                            (default=baseline)
-  --adjustment             Parse if adjustments - update the adjustment template file in utils with adjustment values.
-  --adjustment_only        Parse to apply adjustments only (use existing forecasts) (default=False)
-  --port      PORT         (default=52162)
-  --scenario_name   SCENARIO_NAME
+  --update_other_variables Parse to update other variables with adjusted baseline only --update_proportions     Parse if you want to update the current other_region/region ratios --port      PORT         (default=52162) --scenario_name   SCENARIO_NAME
                            Provide a meaningful scenario name i.e. 'High_growth